ahmedrashed-ml/GraphRec/README.md

 	* scikit_learn==0.23.1

 ## Steps
-1. Just uncomment the respective code of the dataset you want to reproduce the results for and run "python GraphRec.py".
+1. Uncomment the respective code of the dataset you want to reproduce the results for and run "python GraphRec.py".

 ## Paper
 Preprint version : https://datasink.ismll.uni-hildesheim.de/oc/index.php/s/S432p92Le3HZscd